codec-xyz/photo_frame_manager/readme.md

 ![](readme_images/Package002.png)

-Paste the url https://github.com/codec-xyz/photo_frame_manager.git?path=/src and click add
+Paste the URL https://github.com/codec-xyz/photo_frame_manager.git?path=/src and click add.

 ![](readme_images/Package003.png)

 ## Adding Photo Frames

-**Right click in the Hierachy** or click the **GameObject** menu at the top to open the game object context menu and click **Photo Frame** to add an empty photo frame to the scene.
+**Right click in the Hierarchy** or click the **GameObject** menu at the top to open the game object context menu and click **Photo Frame** to add an empty photo frame to the scene.

 ![](readme_images/Menu004.png)

 ### Or

-you can right click on some image files in the project file view and select **Add Images as Photo Frames** to add photo frames with the selected images set.
+You can right click on some image files in the project file view and select **Add Images as Photo Frames** to add photo frames with the selected images set.
 You can add many images at once this way.

 ![](readme_images/Menu002.png)